What is your background?

 What does the best working relationship feel like between management teams and private equity?

 The best working relationships all have honesty and openness at their heart.
 Two parties working together for mutual best interest which aligns with the best interests of the business that they jointly own.
-If you have this relationship then there are never any surprises, there is a lot of fun, there may be ups and downs and obstacles to overcome, and there will be a sense of achievement and satisfaction at a job well done throughout the formal relationship and beyond that.
+If you have this relationship then there are never any surprises.
+There is a lot of fun, there may be ups and downs and obstacles to overcome.
+There will be a sense of achievement and satisfaction at a job well done throughout the relationship.

 What has been your most memorable moment at Dunedin?